After Weight Loss Surgery

 - You can eat without restriction, or you are not losing weight (your LAP-BAND® System is too loose).

-Only a clinician trained and authorized by Allergan can adjust your LAP-BAND® System.
+Only a clinically trained medical provider can adjust your band.
 Usually, this person will be your surgeon or nurse practitioner.
 Never let an untrained clinician or non-medical person adjust your LAP-BAND® System -and never adjust it yourself.
 Doing so could cause serious problems and risks to your health and/or damage to your LAP-BAND® System.

 Following the LAP-BAND® System placement procedure, it is usually left empty for about four to six weeks after surgery, although the exact time will vary from patient to patient.
 You and your surgeon will decide when the time is right for your first LAP-BAND® System adjustment.
 To determine this, your surgeon will consider: